ssowinski/Irregular-verbs/README.md

 ```
 We have to be a little bit careful about delegat because of memory management.
 When View points Controler and Controler pointer to the View, we create a meory cycle.
 We used weak to prevent this.

-3. Use the delegate property in the View (CardViewContainer) to get/do things it can’t own or control.
+3.Use the delegate property in the View (CardViewContainer) to get/do things it can’t own or control.
 We use delegate in few places, e.g. to get card view in showCard.

 ```sh